timescale/pgai/DEVELOPMENT.md

     * [Multipass](https://multipass.run/)
     * Or both, why not :metal:?

-## Setup a pgai environment in Docker
+## Set up a pgai environment in Docker

 The pgai Docker container has all the software you need preinstalled.
 To build and run the pgai Docker container, then connect to it: